victor-smirnov/digital-philosophy/Plans.md

 For developers coming to the modern AI with GOFAI and data engineering background, this view at how transformers work may say a lot.
 Attention layers extract complex "linguistic features" from tokens of text and _regroup_ them with tokens themselves, effectively _semantically enriching_ them.
 This enrichment information is accumulated in "vacant" dimensions of token embeddings.
 So it's very similar to extending a semantic micro-graph of some fact or feature, or putting new information into JSON object related to the fact/feature.
 The "real magic" is in the _last layer_ of Decoder converting all this "linguistic information" accumulated in the last token's vector into the _next token prediction_.
 Transformations in attention layers can be understood in a "symbolic" way (as a set of rules -- see the [RASP DSL](https://arxiv.org/abs/2106.06981) above), but the last layer can hardly be represented this way.
 It's just a rather large function mapping enriched token embeddings back to token probabilities.

 ### It's [not] Just a Stochastic Parrot

+Transformer isn't that bizarre internally.
+It's a chain for Map/Reduce-like transformations of multidimensional vectors, that can be understood in a symbolic/composable way.
+So why it's so effective relative to other AI technologies before it?
+Because transformers generalize much better than previous technologies. _Expressiveness_ of attention layers is comparable to expressiveness of SQL joins.
+[Llama 3.1](https://en.wikipedia.org/wiki/Llama_(language_model)) 70B has 80 layers and 64 attention heads, that is (80 - 1) * 64 = 5056 possible pretty complex (expressive) queries or rules to process for each new token.
+That's _a lot_ even for a classical rules-based GOFAI.

 TBC...